Free: How To Find Out if Someone Is a Felon, See Criminal Records

 • Take steps with the courts to have the matter sealed or expunged if the offense is eligible for this type of relief based on the laws in that state

-• If the record is in error, discuss with legal counsel how to correct the record and remove the potentially negative information
+• If the record is in error, discuss with legal counsel to correct the record and remove the potentially negative information

 In most cases, an attorney will be a very valuable resource in getting the record sealed, expunged, corrected or disposed of in court.